 And insecure is another way of saying, unsafe.
 Because we are at the mercy of others – within government and without.
 They can do things to do us – and we have no defense.
 Not legally, not physically.
 Just … Submit.
 Obey.

 America used to be place where you knew that if you hadn’t done anything – or given good reason to suspect you were about to – you had a shield of immunity against arbitrary force being applied against you.
 Cops could not just stop you – without cause, for no reason having to do with anything you’d done.
 Your home was your castle.
 They had to have specific reason – evidence of crime having been committed – to violate your space.
 We could come – and go – without obtaining permission slips.
 You could buy a car, or cold medicine, a gun or even dynamite – and not be regarded as (and treated as) a presumptive criminal.
+The best game deals may help you get through isolation.
 You felt secure… safe.